Switzerland 15 min

 3. Remain compliant with labor laws and tax practices.

-Working with a global payroll service like Remote is a safe, fast, and cost-effective solution to paying your remote workers without owning an entity in Switzerland.
+Working with a global payroll service like Remote is a safe, fast, and cost-effective solution to paying remote workers without owning an entity in Switzerland.
 Our global employment services allow you to hire and pay employees in Switzerland quickly and compliantly, giving you time to focus on your business growth.
 Remote can:

 • Handle the onboarding process